grz0zrg/fas/README.md

 **Can be used as a raw generic additive/granular synthesizer if you feed it correctly! :)**

+This support OSC output of pixels data on the channel "/fragment" with data type "idff" and data (in order) "osc index", "osc frequency", "osc amplitude L value", "osc amplitude R value"

+With OSC you can basically do whatever you want, feeding SuperCollider synths or other parameters (fx etc.) for example.

 The granular synthesis part is being actively developed (and was quickly hacked into FAS :P), you can't have additive and granular synthesis at the same time at the moment, both need a different version of FAS (compile with the -DGRANULAR for granular synthesis), all the grains are loaded from audio files found in the "grains" folder (put your .wav or .flac audio files there), FAS will load them all into memory at the moment, this feature is WIP and many things may change, it is a very simple granular synthesis right now.

 ### Packets